International

 - National Union for Democracy and Progress (UNDP): anti-communist

--Movement for the Defense of the Republic (MDR)
+- Movement for the Defence of the Republic (MDR).

 Executive Power